-The fifth Lincoln College International Summer School in Greek Palaeography will be held on 28 July -2 August 2014.
-The school offers a five-day introduction to the study of Greek manuscripts through ten reading classes, four library visits and five thematic lectures.
+The seventh Lincoln College International Summer School in Greek Palaeography will be held on 30 July - 4 August 2018.
+The school offers a five-day introduction to the study of Greek manuscripts through ten reading classes, two library visits and four thematic lectures.

-Costs: A school fee of 200 GBP is payable prior to the first day of classes.
+Costs: The school does not charge student fees.
 Students are individually responsible for their transportation and living expenses in Oxford.
-A minimum of three bursaries, covering fees and housing, will be awarded to particularly deserving applicants.
+A few bursaries, covering housing (but no board), will be awarded to particularly deserving applicants.

-Applicants are requested to e-mail firstname.lastname@example.org their curriculum vitae, explain in detail their need for attending the summer school, and indicate whether they wish to be considered for a bursary.
-They should also arrange for one recommendation letter from an established academic to be e-mailed to email@example.com before 30 January 2014.
-Successful applicants will be notified on 15 February 2014.
+Applicants are requested to send to Dr Simelidis at firstname.lastname@example.org their curriculum vitae, explain in detail their need for attending the summer school, and indicate whether they wish to be considered for a bursary.
+They should also arrange for one recommendation letter from an established academic to be e-mailed to email@example.com before 15 January 2018.
+Successful applicants will be notified by 31 January 2018.

 Note: The school is intended for students of Classics, Patristics, Theology, Biblical or Byzantine Studies.
 Potential applicants are advised that it only offers introductory-level instruction in Greek palaeography and codicology.
 Adequate knowledge of Greek is a must for all students.